Nourin04/Iris-Classification/README.md

 ### 2.Model: A neural network with fully connected layers, trained to predict the species of an Iris flower based on its features.
 ### 3.Training: The model is trained using categorical cross-entropy loss and an optimizer like Adam.
 ### 4.Evaluation: The accuracy of the model is evaluated on a test set, and performance metrics such as accuracy and confusion matrix are provided.

+## Results
+The model achieves an accuracy of approximately 95-98% on the test set, demonstrating its effectiveness in classifying the Iris species based on the provided features.